kritanjalijain/ML_from_Scratch/Log.md

 ## Day 5 : September 04, 2020

 **Today's Progress** :
-1. Completed onramp MATALB course about the basics of MATLAB and implemented it in three projects.
+1. Predict and plot the prices of houses using multivariant linear regression, from both normal equation and gradient descent algorithm.
-1. Predicted Stellar motion in MATLAB.
+1. Predict and plot the profits of a resturant using linear regression from batch gradient descent algorithm.
    1. Item 3a
    1. Item 3b